Mustard Branding a new coworking destination

 Looking at the typography, most standard fonts were struggling to sit well with the robust, angular marque.
 Modifications still did not click.
 Consequently, an experimental, bespoke logotype was created.
 For further distinction and connection to the marque, the incision detail was continued through the letterforms.
 This also provided a subtle nod to the well known phrase – cut the mustard.

-Carrying the identity across collateral, the marque provided numerous options for experimentation with patterns or graphic devices.
+Carrying the branding scheme across collateral, the marque provided numerous options for experimentation with patterns or graphic devices.
 This freedom of expression was essential to represent the eclectic mix of professionals they would like to attract for the space, also allowing room for the brand to grow and evolve in the future.

 - Graphic Design